Miami-Dade, Broward School Districts Change Mask Guidelines

 “It’s pretty much great – back to normal life and I hope we forget about COVID,” said resident Javier Diaz.

 But not every municipality is ready to make a similar move.
-Miami-Dade County Mayor Daniella Levine Cava says while cases have dropped, they are still monitoring the situation.MORE NEWS: In Honor Of Parkland Victims, Florida Flags To Be Flown At Half-Staff On Monday
+Miami-Dade County Mayor Daniella Levine Cava says while cases have dropped, they are still monitoring the situation.MORE NEWS: Florida Gator Hunts Could Get Longer Hours

 “At the current time we have a mask mandate in effect or county-run facilities that is based on the high transmissibility of the Omicron variant,” she said.
 “We’re consulting with our chief medical officer, and as the rates calm down, we will be able to lift the mask mandates.”